Skittss/FourierSketcher/README.md

 # FourierSketcher

 A Simple HTML-JS Prototype which takes images, finds edges, then draws them with a complex fourier transform.
-See portfolio website for an updated, cleaner version of this project.
+See portfolio website for an updated, cleaner version of the image processing in this project.

 # TODO
 # General: